vinaya-class/vinaya-class.github.io/src/18-bowls.md

 offer without moderation, and the potter no longer has time for his business work.

-A bowl should be repair as long as possible.
+A bowl should be repaired as long as possible.

 The offence is *dukkaṭa* when asking, a *nissaggiya pācittiya* when receiving it.